 Travel to Jaipur – Panna Meena Ka Kund

-Composed of alternating pink and yellow faded scales, Panna Meena Ka Kund, or Panna Meena Stepwells, are an exceptionally interesting architectural spectacle.
-In India, stepwells are generally used as social gathering places, where people gather and chat while they draw water or even swim in the pool below.
+Composed of alternating pink and yellow faded scales, Panna Meena Ka Kund, or Panna Meena Stepwells, is an exceptionally interesting architectural spectacle.
+In India, step-wells are generally used as social gathering places, where people gather and chat while they draw water or even swim in the pool below.

-The most unique charm and mystery of Panna Meena Ka Kund which usually confuses tourists is that it is almost impossible to use the same set of stairs to go up and down, since its symmetrical design and structure are so confused.
+The most unique charm and mystery of Panna Meena Ka Kund which usually confuses tourists are that it is almost impossible to use the same set of stairs to go up and down since its symmetrical design and structure are so confused.
 However, the locals are able to do this easily without flinching!
 How amazing is it?
 Address: Amer, Rajasthan 302028, India, opening hours, admission: FREE

-With 19 architectural astronomical instruments, Jantar Mantar is the dream of every meteorologist who becomes reality.
-It features masonry, stone and brass instruments designed using ancient principles of astronomy from Hindu and Sanskrit texts.
+With 19 architectural astronomical instruments, Jantar Mantar is the dream of every meteorologist who becomes a reality.
+It features masonry, stone, and brass instruments designed using ancient principles of astronomy from Hindu and Sanskrit texts.
 Believe it or not, these tools have proven to be accurate to date!

 the Jaivana cannon was the largest cannon in the world on wheels at its point of production in 1720.
 Although it looked enormous and threatening, the cannon was never actually used in real battles since it was never necessary to do so.
 He was, however, actually fired once in his life, with a charge of 100 kilograms of gunpowder which fired a 50-kilogram ball up about 35 kilometers away.